 After yesterday's revelation that many of Intel's processors dating back to at least 2008 are affected by another series of security flaws somewhat similar to Spectre and Meltdown, you might be wondering what kind of performance impact the upcoming mitigations will have.
-The answer, according to Intel, is not much.
+The answer, according to Intel, maker of some of the best CPUs for gaming, is not much.
 To show this, Intel posted a small handful of cherry-picked benchmarks.

 Before we get to those, give Jarred's write up a read to get up to speed on what's going on, if you have not down so already.
 Wired digs into the background for even more details, but the short version is that Intel and various security researchers announced the discovery of additional CPU flaws affecting a plethora of CPUs.

 Intel collectively refers to these as MDS attacks, or Microarchitecture Data Sampling, and that is the term we will use as well.
 Part of what's interesting, if not predictable, is that Intel and some security researchers are at odds over how serious this exploits really are, and whether it's necessary to disable Hyper Threading.

 Intel contends that's unnecessary, but either way, its message is that the mitigations have a "limited performance impact for the majority of PC clients."
 According to Intel's own benchmarks, the impact on gaming will be especially negligible, if not nonexistent.
 Have a look: